solo-io/gitops-library/bookinfo/bookinfo-edge.md

           unit: MINUTE
 ```

-### testing instance ratelimit
+### testing VirtualHost ratelimit
-Navigate to your bookinfo application and refresh until you hit the instance ratelimit.
+Navigate to your bookinfo application and refresh until you hit the ratelimit.
 This should result in a `HTTP ERROR 429` error code.
 Wait for the instance ratelimit to pass and you will be able to access the page again.

 ### global rate limit
 Applying the manifests below will build upon the last example and switch out the instance rate limit for a global rate limit of 10 requests per minute.
 ```
-kubectl apply -f argo/virtualservice/edge/5b-bookinfo-grl-extauth-tls-multi-vs.yaml
+kubectl apply -f argo/config/domain/wildcard/edge/2.4.b-global-ratelimit.yaml
 ```

 ### view kustomize configuration
 If you are curious to review the entire VirtualService configuration in more detail, run the kustomize command below
 ```
-kubectl kustomize overlay/virtualservice/edge/5b-bookinfo-grl-extauth-tls-multi-vs/
+kubectl kustomize overlay/config/domain/wildcard/edge/2.4.b-global-ratelimit
 ```

 The added configuration below instructs gloo to refer to a global RateLimitConfig by referencing a configmap named `global-limit` in the `gloo-system` namespace